prashant152005/JPEG-to-PNG-converter/README.md

 - Add the image in jpeg format with name as 'input' in this folder.
 - Run converter_terminal.py script
 - output image will be generated in this folder

+### Using GUI
+Just run the converter_GUI.py script and pick any jpeg image from any location and then press 'Convert Jpeg to Png'